-- 20-25% of Americans have a diagnosable mental and/or substance use disorder per year.
-Only 40% get treatment. - Of those who get treatment, less than 1/3 get minimally adequate treatment. - Suicide is the tenth leading cause of death in the United States. - Rising rates of suicide and opioid abuse are driving a shocking increase in the death rate of working age Americans. - 5-6% of American adults have a serious mental illness; about 2% have disorders that are long-term and disabling, contributing to very high rates of unemployment and poor living conditions.
+• 20-25% of Americans have a diagnosable mental and/or substance use disorder per year.
+Only 40% get treatment.

+- Of those who get treatment, less than 1/3 get minimally adequate treatment. - Suicide is the tenth leading cause of death in the United States.

+• Rising rates of suicide and opioid abuse are driving a shocking increase in the death rate of working age Americans.

+• 5-6% of American adults have a serious mental illness; about 2% have disorders that are long-term and disabling, contributing to very high rates of unemployment and poor living conditions. • 30-40% of homeless adults and 15-20% of people in jails and prisons in the United States have a serious mental illness.
+This is often accompanied by substance abuse problems in both these populations.

-- 30-40% of homeless adults and 15-20% of people in jails and prisons in the United States have a serious mental illness.
-This is often accompanied by substance abuse problems in both these populations. - As many as 10% of children have a serious emotional disturbance, contributing to school failure and other serious problems. - As the number of older adults doubles over the next two decades so will the number of older adults with mental disorders.
-This includes 5.5 million older adults who currently have Alzheimer's disorder or other dementia, a number that is likely to double by the end of the next presidential term. - Mental and substance use disorders cost hundreds of billions of dollars per year for: (1) treatment of these conditions, (2) treatment of related health conditions often linked to these disorders, (3) government funding of various welfare benefits to support people diagnosed with mental and substance use disorders, (4) criminal justice activities, and (5) lost productivity due to inability to work.
+• As many as 10% of children have a serious emotional disturbance, contributing to school failure and other serious problems.

+• As the number of older adults doubles over the next two decades so will the number of older adults with mental disorders.
+This includes 5.2 million older adults who currently have Alzheimer's disorder or other dementia.
+Without advances in prevention, this will rise to 11 million older adults with dementia by 2050.

+• Mental and substance use disorders cost hundreds of billions of dollars per year for: (1) treatment of these conditions, (2) treatment of related health conditions often linked to these disorders, (3) government funding of various welfare benefits to support people diagnosed with mental and substance use disorders, (4) criminal justice activities, and (5) lost productivity due to inability to work.